 There is rarely a reason to use another setting than Auto Detect, but if you manually choose a database profile, this choice will be saved between invocations of DbVisualizer.

-New parameters can be added using the buttons to the right of the list.
+New parameters can be added using the plus button to the right of the list.
 The minus button removes user added properties or resets the property to the default value.

 Invoke Java methods in the JDBC driver

 In addition to driver properties, it is also possible to invoke low-level Java methods in the JDBC driver classes, java.sql.Connection and java.sql.Statement.
 These are edited in the driver properties list.